MlnKh18/Crud-mysql-localserver/README.md

 # Crud-PHP-mysql
-A simple code of CRUD with mysql localhost server
+A simple code of CRUD with mysql